 If you are flying a circling approach in the United States or anywhere in the world where the approach is based on the older United States Standard for Terminal Instrument Procedures (TERPS) approach radii, be very careful.
-There are four factors you may not have thought about and each can kill you:
+There are four factors you may not have thought about and each can kill you: (1) Authorized circling approach radii do not consider pressure altitude or winds.
+(2) Authorized radii exceed the authorized visibility minimums.
+(3) Reported visibility might not reflect where you intend to fly.
+(4) Radii and visibility minimums are based on different scales (nautical and statute).

 Also keep in mind the impact of winds could throw out a lot of the math.
 TERPS will consider winds under some conditions, typically at 25 knots.
 How often do you see winds much higher than that at circling minimums?
 Now and then.
 If those winds are pushing you away from the airport, your obstacle clearance numbers could be jeopardized.

-[14 CFR 97.3] Aircraft approach category means a grouping of aircraft based on a speed of VREF, if specified, or if VREF is not specified, 1.3VSO at the maximum certificated weight.
+Aircraft approach category means a grouping of aircraft based on a speed of VREF, if specified, or if VREF is not specified, 1.3VSO at the maximum certificated weight.
 VSO, and the maximum certificated landing weight are those values as established for the aircraft by the certification authority of the country of registry.

 These categories are as follows: